Table of Contents

 Let’s review some of these views and circumstances in more detail.

 II.
 Adjusting Portfolios to Express Your Views

-You may enjoy some Betterment features, like smart rebalancing and tax-loss harvesting, but you come to us with you own investment views you’d like to put into action.
-These views should ones for which you have a strong conviction and are committed to for the long haul.
+You may enjoy some Betterment features, like smart rebalancing and tax-loss harvesting, but you come to us with your own investment views you’d like to put into action.
+These views should be ones for which you have a strong conviction and are committed to for the long haul.

 There are a number of reasons you may have investment views that differ from ours.
 For example, you may have a different methodology for estimating future asset returns and volatilities.
 Some views have more merit than others.
 That’s why we provide live feedback within the app while you build your portfolio.
 This feedback comes in two main forms.